Doriana Rivera

 Doriana Rivera Aliaga (born 18 June 1977) is a retired Peruvian badminton player who later represented New Zealand in her career.
 She is the two time bronze medalist at the Pan American Games in Women's doubles category.
 Besides this, she has also represented her country in World Championships.

-Doriana Rivera completed her Bachelor in Medicine in the yeae 2004 after which she moved to New Zealand to start her career.
+Doriana Rivera completed her Bachelor in Medicine in the year 2004 after which she moved to New Zealand to start her career.
 She worked in a hospital for 3 years where she gained experience in various aspects of medicine.
 Dr. Rivera started her journey as a General Practitioner in 2012, and was granted Fellowship of the Royal New Zealand College of General Practitioners in 2015.
 She was appointed as the Deputy Medical Director for a busy GP and Urgent Care clinic where she worked for 7 years.